 Conditions for appointment as an analyst

 Imported foods are subject to the Imported Food Control Act 1992 (the Act).
 The Act requires that imported foods be safe and meet the food standards set out in the Australia New Zealand Food Standards Code (the Code).
-The Department of Agriculture (the department) is responsible for administering the Act and carrying out inspections, which may include the taking of imported food samples for analysis.
+Department of Agriculture, Water and the Environment (the department) is responsible for administering the Act and carrying out inspections, which may include the taking of imported food samples for analysis.

 Laboratories that conduct testing of these imported food samples are required to be appointed under Section 34 of the Act.
 Once appointed, they become known as an appointed analyst.
 The following conditions must be complied with at all times by the appointed analyst to remain appointed.